danifg/SRLPointer/README.md

 	}

 ### Acknowledgments
-We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), ERDF/MICINN-AEI (ANSWER-ASAP, TIN2017-85160-C2-1-R; SCANNER-UDC, PID2020-113230RB-C21), Xunta de Galicia (ED431C 2020/11), and Centro de Investigaci\'on de Galicia ``CITIC'', funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), ERDF/MICINN-AEI (ANSWER-ASAP, TIN2017-85160-C2-1-R; SCANNER-UDC, PID2020-113230RB-C21), Xunta de Galicia (ED431C 2020/11), and Centro de Investigación de Galicia "CITIC", funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.

 ### Contact
 If you have any suggestion, inquiry or bug to report, please contact d.fgonzalez@udc.es.